10 Out of 10 (2PM song)

 "10 Out of 10" is the debut single by South Korean boy band 2PM.
-It is the title track of the group's debut single album, Hottest Time of the Day.
-It premiered digitally on August 29, 2008 and was released as a CD single in South Korea on September 4, 2008, via JYP Entertainment.
-The release is supported by the B-side tracks "Only You" and "Angel".
+It is the lead single of the group's debut single album, Hottest Time of the Day, released on August 29, 2008 via JYP Entertainment.

 Background

 "10 Out of 10" is a hip-hop song composed and written by Park Jin-young, running 3 minutes and 27 seconds in length.
 The song is about an attractive woman, who is considered a "10 out of 10".
 The song describes various aspects of her that are considered "10 points".

 As 2PM's debut track, the song was composed with the intent to showcase a unique side to the group contrasting with other boy groups at the time.
 The choreography of the song incorporates acrobatics and breakdancing, hallmarks of 2PM's early signature style.
 The group made their debut live performance on September 4, 2008 with a performance of the song on Mnet's music program M Countdown.

 The track would later be included in 2PM's first studio album, 01:59PM, released on November 10, 2009.
 Another version of the song was recorded without former 2PM member Jaebeom's vocals to be included in the 2012 compilation album 2PM Member's Selection.

 Music video

 The teaser for the music video was released on August 26, 2008.
 The music video, directed by Jang Jae-hyuk, was released on August 29 on South Korean music websites.

 The video starts with a woman, played by G.NA, pulling up and exiting a car.
 She walks through a building, and the members of 2PM stare at her as she walks by.
 The remainder of the video intersperses scenes of the group dancing with scenes showing their interest in the woman.
 The dancing scenes take place in a reflective stage, with a crystal-like background.

 Some scenes use humor to illustrate the band's fantasies or delusions about the woman.
 For example, at one point Wooyoung is initially eating whipped cream off the woman's finger; however, a later scene shows the owner of the finger to actually be Jun.
 K. Another scene shows Junho playing with Taecyeon at the pool, until he realizes Taecyeon is not the woman.
 Near the end of the video, the members of 2PM look on with disappointment as the woman walks away with a different man, possibly her boyfriend.
+The end of the video features a cameo by labelmate and Wonder Girls member Yubin, whom the members of 2PM begin chasing after.

+Another music video filmed in a white set showcasing the choreography of the song was released on October 13, 2008.
+A similar music video was released for an alternate mix of the song, titled the "Old School" version, on the same date.